microsoft/LUIS-Samples/examples/demo-upload-example-utterances/README.md

 If you export your application data from [luis.ai applications list](https://www.luis.ai/applications) with the **Export app data to JSON file**, you will need to change the JSON format to match the stated format for the batch upload.

 ### Use your own private apps
-If you incorrectly use an app ID that you do not have permission to upload to, such as any public apps, you will recieve an error.
+If you incorrectly use an app ID that you do not have permission to upload to, such as any public apps, you will receive an error.

 ### Intent And Entities are not created if NOT found
 Any intent or entity uploaded that is not found in your LUIS app will cause an error.
 It is important that all intents and entities used in the batch already exist in the app.